From Our Blog

 There’s no denying the allure of a great pair of high heels.
 There’s also no denying the power they have to wreak havoc on your feet.
 Many women considering foot surgery are concerned with how the procedure might affect their choice of footwear.
 The good news is that foot surgery for problems like bunions or […]

-A broken fibula may be very painful, but sitting on the couch and letting it heal on its own is probably not the best approach.
-While your fibula—the long, thin outside bone of your lower leg—is healing, you should stay mobile through the use of a walking boot.
-Although the fibula is considered a weight-bearing […]
+Healing a Broken Fibula: Stay Active with a Walking Boot A broken fibula may be very painful, but sitting on the couch and letting it heal on its own is probably not the best approach.
+While your fibula—the long, thin outside bone of your lower leg—is healing, you should stay mobile with a walking boot. […]

 Kick the Discomfort of Plantar Fasciitis